Resource Requests & Limits

 NOTE: CPU is measured in millicores so 1000m = 1 CPU core.
 Memory is measured in Megabytes.

-After the metrics start coming in, you can see that we got roughly 400m used on the container as you’d expect to see.
+After the metrics start coming in, you can see that I’ve got roughly 400m used on the container as you’d expect to see.

-Now we have deleted the container and will edit the deployment manifest so that it has a limit on CPU.
+Now I’ve deleted the container and we’ll edit the deployment manifest so that it has a limit on CPU.

 - image: theithollow/resource-consumer:v1

-After redeploying the container and again increasing the CPU load to 400m, we can see that the container is throttled to 300m instead.
-We have effectively “limited ” the resources the container could consume from the cluster.
+After redeploying the container and again increasing my CPU load to 400m, we can see that the container is throttled to 300m instead.
+I’ve effectively “limited” the resources the container could consume from the cluster.

-Next, we deployed two pods into the Kubernetes cluster and those pods are on the same worker node for a simple example of contention.
-We have got a guaranteed pod that has 1000m CPU set as a limit but also as a request.
+OK, next, I’ve deployed two pods into my Kubernetes cluster and those pods are on the same worker node for a simple example of contention.
+I’ve got a guaranteed pod that has 1000m CPU set as a limit but also as a request.
 The other pod is unbounded, meaning there is no limit on how much CPU it can utilize.

 After the deployment, each pod is really not using any resources as you can see here.

-We make a request to increase the load on the non-guaranteed pod.
+We make a request to increase the load on my non-guaranteed pod.

-And if we look at the container's resources you can see that even though the container wants to use 2000m CPU, it is actually using 1000m CPU only.
-The reason for this is that the guaranteed pod is guaranteed 1000m CPU, whether it is actively using that CPU or not.
+And if we look at the container's resources you can see that even though my container wants to use a 2000m CPU, it’s only actually using a 1000m CPU.
+The reason for this is that the guaranteed pod is guaranteed a 1000m CPU, whether it is actively using that CPU or not.

 Taking these two concepts and using them together can ensure that your critical pods always have the resources that they need to stay healthy.
 They can also be configured to take advantage of shared resources within the cluster.

-Be careful setting resource requests too high so your Kubernetes scheduler can still schedule these pods.
+Be careful setting resource requests too high so your Kubernetes scheduler can still scheduler these pods.
 Good luck!